+Noralyn Mine is a phosphate mine located in the Bone Vallery region of Florida.
 The Hawthorn Foundation is a layer of clay and limestone deposited millions of years ago when the coast of Florida was located near Lake Wales is now, about 60 miles inland from where the coast is now.
-Phosphate began to form on top of it when dissolved phosphate solidified and combined with the remains of sealife.
+Phosphate began to form on top of it when dissolved phosphate solidified and combined with the remains of sea life.
 Geologists dubbed this fossil bed Bone Valley.
 Today it is mostly known for having the largest phosphate deposits in the United States.

-From then on, the phosphate industry in Florida grew, with many companies jumping onboard of the growing industry.
-One such company was IMC Global who had multiple facilities in Florida and Louisiana.
+From then on, the phosphate industry in Florida grew, with many companies jumping on board the growing industry.
+One such company was the International Minerals and Chemical Corporation, or IMC Global, which had multiple facilities in Florida and Louisiana.
 One such facility was the Noralyn mine and processing plant, built in the 1950s near Bartow.